 If you run Powershell scripts in Task Scheduler I recommend for you:

-- Generate log file – I recommend using log to file function.
-When script have problem you can check log files to find what is wrong.
+- Generate log file – I recommend using the log to file function.
+When the script has problem you can check log files to find what is wrong.

 For faster write Powershell script for task scheduler I prepare template with

-Thanks for visit my blog and see you later 🙂
+Thanks for visiting my blog and see you later 🙂